Kelbie/bitcoin-graphql/README.md

 ## Examples

-1. Requesting Blocks and all Transactions:
+1. Requesting the first 10 blocks and all transactions:

 ![](Examples/1.png)